PITTSFIELD -- Mayor Daniel L. Bianchi wants an Albany, N.Y.-area man to help Pittsfield protect its wetlands and other natural resources.

 "He is very personable and professional, with a great deal of experience in this field," the mayor said.
 "He will be a good fit and the kind of person who will be able to work with all of the various stakeholders."

 The conservation agent provides professional and administrative support to the seven-member Pittsfield Cons ervation Commission with regard to compliance with the Wetlands Protection Act.
-Under state regulations, the conservation agent's job includes processing permit applications for those seeking to work in wetlands, investigating alleged wetlands violations and recommending restrictions on projects or activities affecting wetlands.

 According to commission chairman James B. Conant, Van Der Kar, among 16 applicants for the job, has the ability to work well with city residents trying to negotiate the wetlands permitting process.